esrille/ibus-hiragana/docs_md/en/install.md

 You can check the version of GNOME by opening the GNOME **Settings** window, then going to **About This System**-**System Details**.

+### Restart your computer

+Please restart your computer to apply the changes before proceeding to the next section.

 ## Add the Hiragana IME to the input sources {: #input-source}

-**Note**: Keyboard layouts and input methods are collectively referred to as [input sources](https://wiki.gnome.org/Design/OS/LanguageInput).

-After installing the Hiragana IME software package, restart your computer.
-Then, follow the steps below to add the Hiragana IME to the input sources.
+Next, we will add the Hiragana IME to the input sources.
+We call keyboard layouts and input methods collectively as **Input Sources** on GNOME.
-The steps for setting up the input sources differ depending on your desktop environment.
+The setup process varies depending on your desktop environment.

 ### Instructions for GNOME